danicc097/pyside-settings-manager/README.md

 *   `QDoubleSpinBox`
 *   `QRadioButton`
 *   `QTextEdit`
-*   `QTabWidget`
+*   `QTabWidget` (current index if managed)
 *   `QSlider`

+*(Note: Container widgets like `QWidget`, `QGroupBox` and `QTabWidget` are traversed to find managed children, but don't have their own state saved by default unless a specific handler is registered for them).*

 ## Installation

-Currently via github, e.g.:
+Currently via GitHub, e.g. using `uv`:

 ```bash
 uv add "git+https://github.com/danicc097/pyside-settings-manager.git@vX.Y.Z"
 ```

+Replace `vX.Y.Z` with the desired tag or commit hash.

 ## Usage

 1.  **Set the `SETTINGS_PROPERTY` property:** Add the property entry to widgets that you want to be managed.
-The property should be a unique string identifier for that widget's state in the settings file.
+The property value should be a unique string identifier for that widget's state within the settings file scope.
 Widgets without this property will be ignored by default.
 2.  **Create a `QSettings` instance:** Decide where you want your settings to be stored (e.g., application-specific user settings, a project file).

 3.  **Create the `SettingsManager`:** Instantiate the manager with your `QSettings` object.
-4.  **Load State:** Call `load_state()` usually after your UI is fully set up.
-This will restore the saved states of your managed widgets.
+4.  **Load State:** Call `manager.load()` usually after your UI is fully set up.
+This will restore the saved states of your managed widgets from the default `QSettings`.
-5.  **Save State:** Call `save_state()` when you want to persist the current state of your managed widgets (e.g., on application close, shortcuts).
+5.  **Save State:** Call `manager.save()` when you want to persist the current state of your managed widgets to the default `QSettings` (e.g., on application close, via a save button/shortcut).
-6.  **Monitor Touched State:** Connect to the `touched_changed` signal or check the `is_touched` property to update UI elements (like enabling a "Save" button or updating the window title).
+6.  **Monitor Touched State:** Connect to the `touched_changed` signal or check the `is_touched` property to update UI elements (like enabling a "Save" button or adding an asterisk to the window title).
+    ```python
+    def on_touched_changed(touched):
+        save_button.setEnabled(touched)
+        window.setWindowTitle(f"My App {'*' if touched else ''}")

+    manager.touched_changed.connect(on_touched_changed)
+    ```
-7.  **Check for Unsaved Changes:** Use `has_unsaved_changes()` to determine if the current UI state differs from the last saved state, especially before closing or performing actions that would discard unsaved changes.
+7.  **Check for Unsaved Changes:** Use `manager.has_unsaved_changes()` to determine if the current UI state differs from the last saved state, especially before closing or performing actions that would discard unsaved changes.

 Check out the ``examples`` folder for self-contained demo apps.